 Palmers was the sixth largest shipbuilder in Britain, as measured by tonnage, in 1899.
 Just under 10,000 men were employed by the company by 1900.
 Between 1852 and 1900, nearly 1.25 million tons of shipping were produced, more than any other company.

 The company employed 7,500 people in 1908, and was amongst the top thirty largest British manufacturing employers.
 In 1910 the Jarrow works covered nearly three quarters of a mile along the River Tyne, and about 100 acres.
-The works included a steel-producing plant and five blast furnaces.
+The works included five blast furnaces.

 Lord Furness, a local industrialist, became chairman of the company from 1910.
 Furness planned to extend and consolidate the firm.
 Under his impetus, in 1911 the firm acquired Robert Stephenson & Sons, with a shipyard at Hebburn.
 The Hebburn site included the largest dry dock on the East coast; the only one capable of accommodating the new dreadnought battleships.
 Hebburn would take on merchant work, and Jarrow would be largely dedicated to naval contracts.